 It’s great for any team that needs to collaborate and work through issues in an orderly manner.

 Here are a couple examples of other groups that could benefit from using JIRA for project management:

 - Marketing.
-The company needs a new brochure created.
+The company needs a new campaign created.
 JIRA can be used to communicate copy direction to the writer, graphics needs to the designer, and flag the finished project to be approved by the Chief Marketing Officer.

 - Compliance.
 Trading and banking firms, as well as nearly all small businesses, need accurate workflow tracking.
 Whether your compliance department is asking for documentation or you’re being audited, JIRA can help.

 - Remote companies and teams.
 If you have an entirely remote company or often employ freelancers, JIRA’s team organization abilities will come in handy.
 It provides a central system for employees and freelancers to check on tasks they’ve been assigned.
 And managers appreciate the detailed reporting tools.